SirIle/sirile.github.io/_posts/2015-06-26-elasticsearch-logstash-kibana-and-logspout-on-docker.markdown

 ### Timestamps and timezones

-For the timestamps to be the same across the host and containers, it may be advisable to pass `-v /etc/localtime:/etc/localtime:ro -v /etc/timezone:/etc/timezone:ro` as parameters for all the container run commands.
+For the timestamps to be the same across the host and containers, it may be advisable to pass `-v /etc/localtime:/etc/localtime:ro -v /etc/timezone:/etc/timezone:ro` as parameters for all the container run commands. **Note!** It seems that this is not necessary with the current Alpine based images.

 ## Conclusion